College Hockey Mid-America: Season format

 The conference formed in 2006 after members of the now defunct University Hockey League organized the league and moved from the ACHA's Division II to Division I. With eight members, each CHMA team plays every other team in a home and away series, producing a regular season of 14 games.
 Prior to the 2018-19 season, the regular season champion received an automatic bid to the ACHA Division I National Tournament.
 Starting with the 2019 National Tournament, the CHMA awarded the playoff champion the conference's automatic bid.
 In 2010, season champion Slippery Rock declined their bid to the national tournament.
 In 2012, the conference experienced expansion when Mercyhurst and Robert Morris joined.
 In 2020, Slippery Rock suspended their ACHA Men's Division 1 team.
 At the same time, the conference added Kent State, who began conference play in the 2021-22 season.
 The University of Pittsburgh left the conference for the Eastern States Collegiate Hockey League beginning with the 2022-23 season.

 Membership

-Of the seven member schools, four compete at the Division I level of NCAA, two at Division II (all within the Pennsylvania State Athletic Conference), and one at Division III.
+Of the seven member schools, five compete at the Division I level of NCAA, one at Division II, and one at Division III.